Motormouth (comics)

 Motormouth (Harley Davis) is a fictional character appearing in American comic books published by Marvel Comics.
 The character was created by Paul Neary and developed by writer Graham Marks, with initial designs by Gary Frank.
 As the title character of her own series, Motormouth (later Motormouth & Killpower) was part of a line of original comics released in the early-to-mid 1990s by Marvel UK.
 She is a teenage street rat from London, England, with a fierce temper who curses constantly.
-She is 5 ft 4 in (1.62 m) tall and weighs roughly (105 lb.
+She later gains the ability to emit a sonic scream and jump across realities using technology.

 Publication history

 Motormouth ran for 12 issues, with Harley and later her partner Killpower going to various alternative realities from the regular Marvel Universe.

 Fictional character biography

-Harley is orphaned at age 11 and grows up as part of a gang that lives in the East End of London.
+Harley Davis was orphaned at age 11 and grew up as part of a gang in the East End of London.
 They survive by foraging and stealing.
 Her incredibly foul language earns her the nickname "Motormouth."
 When she is 17, Harley is discovered by Laarson, an agent of Mys-Tech.
 Harley is a candidate for his MOPED (Mind-Operated Personal Dematerialization) technology, which allows people to jump between alternative realities, but it will only operate on people with certain strands of DNA.
 The unit is disguised as a pair of training shoes, which Harley finds and tries on.
 At the same time, Laarson is being executed by Mys-Tech's techno-wizards, and agents are sent to find the MOPED units.
 To save her and the units, Laarson's subordinates activate the technology and send her to another universe.

-While still on the run from Mys-Tech, Harley is sent to a future in which the world is covered in shopping malls.
+While on the run from Mys-Tech, Harley is sent to a future in which the world is covered in shopping malls.
 She purchases a Soni-Muta 500 Unit, a microchip that allows her to mentally tune in to any radio station she wants.
-This would later give her a sonic scream.
 Harley returns to her own universe and is captured and put to work by Mys-Tech.
-She escapes after a mission to Tokyo, Japan.
+She escapes after a mission to Tokyo.